kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 * ksdata - Arbitrary data that will be overlooked by Kaltura and can be used to pass additional information on the KS for custom application use.
 * Signature – The KS is cryptographically signed (one-way MD5 hashing algorithm), by hashing all of the above with a secret key shared between Kaltura and the publisher.

 The information above is then combined with either an Admin or User Secret (depending on the KS type desired), and then compiled using SHA1 algorithm.
-To generate the KS that is sent through the API: combine the SHA1 hash (in lowercase) and the above parameters in plain-text seperated by semi-colons (i.e. ';'), in Base64.
+To generate the KS that is sent through the API: combine the SHA1 hash (in lowercase) and the above parameters in plain-text separated by semi-colons (i.e. ';'), in Base64.

 ###  Field Encryption to Protect User Privacy